 4. Limit New Assets or Extend Lifecycle of Current Assets

 Hardware refreshes should be limited to needed hardware to assist in changes to the working environment such as working remotely or implementing new products/services.
 Third-party maintenance options can extend the lifecycle of server, network, and storage hardware post OEM warranty/support.
-You can also consider purchasing pre-owned used hardware, when additional capacity is required or even gain additional revenue from ITAD programs if necessary too.
+You can also consider purchasing pre-owned used hardware to reap additional information technology cost savings, when additional capacity is required or even gain additional revenue from ITAD programs if necessary too.

 5. Partner with Key Vendors, Control Costs and Gain Flexibility

 As you make cost control adjustments, it’s important to ensure the health of key vendors and utilize partnerships in order to create win-win opportunities.
-For example, perhaps a managed service provider or third-party maintenance provider will allow greater flexibility in terms of service level agreements.
+For example, perhaps an infrastructure managed service provider or third-party maintenance provider will allow greater flexibility in terms of service level agreements.
 You may be able to even alter the SLAs by location when an OEM may not be able to do so.
-Partnering can often provide new cost-saving opportunities when both parties tackle a challenge or goal with a win-win mentality.
+Partnering can often provide new opportunities for managing IT costs when both parties tackle a challenge or goal with a win-win mentality.

 The impact of COVID-19 will be felt throughout 2020 and into 2021.
 Businesses still have customers and employees to serve – although it may be different than in the past.
 In many cases, this has accelerated digital transformation.
 However, the business reality is that IT Leaders will have to adjust while also being diligent about cost control.

 Park Place Technologies is happy to help you succeed.
 Contact us today to learn how!